andyatkinson/andyatkinson.github.io/_posts/2025-08-18-postgresql-slru-multixact-what-can-go-wrong.md

 As this buttondown blog post ("Notes on some PostgreSQL implementation details")[^buttondown] describes, the tuple (row version) header has a small fixed size.
 The MultiXact id replaces the transaction id using the same size identifier (but a different one), to keep the tuple header size small (as opposed to adding another identifier).

-Transaction IDs and Multixact IDs are both represented as a unsigned 32-bit integer, meaning it's possible to store a max of around ~4 billion values (See: [Transactions and Identifiers](https://www.postgresql.org/docs/current/transaction-id.html).
+Transaction IDs and MultiXact IDs are both represented as a unsigned 32-bit integer, meaning it's possible to store a max of around ~4 billion values (See: [Transactions and Identifiers](https://www.postgresql.org/docs/current/transaction-id.html).
 We can get the current transaction id value by running `select pg_current_xact_id();`.

 What do we mean by transaction metadata?
 One example is with nested transactions, the parent transaction, the “creator”.

-If you’d like to read how AWS introduces Multixacts, check out this post.
-This post describes them: What are Multixacts?
+If you’d like to read how AWS introduces MultiXacts, check out this post.
+This post describes them: What are MultiXacts?
 <https://aws.amazon.com/blogs/database/multixacts-in-postgresql-usage-side-effects-and-monitoring/>

-When do Multixacts get created?
+When do MultiXacts get created?

-## When do Multixacts get created?
+## When do MultiXacts get created?
-Multixacts get created only for certain types of DML operations and for certain schema definitions.
-In other words, it’s possible that your particular Postgres database workload does not create Multixacts at all, or it’s possible they’re heavily used.
+MultiXacts get created only for certain types of DML operations and for certain schema definitions.
+In other words, it’s possible that your particular Postgres database workload does not create MultiXacts at all, or it’s possible they’re heavily used.
 Let’s look at what creates MultiXacts:
 - Foreign key constraint enforcement
 - `SELECT FOR SHARE`

-If you use no foreign key constraints or your application (or ORM) never creates `SELECT FOR SHARE`, then your Postgres database may have no Multixacts.
+If you use no foreign key constraints or your application (or ORM) never creates `SELECT FOR SHARE`, then your Postgres database may have no MultiXacts.

 Let’s go back to SLRUs.